-(g) This rule is designed to provide options to those who are experiencing or observing harassing behavior, discriminatory behavior, retaliation or other behavior prohibited by subsection (8) of this rule to seek information, report behaviors or file complaints to address and resolve concerns, while also enhancing options available to victims who seek to remain anonymous.
-This rule provides options that are in addition to and not in lieu of any other remedy afforded by state or federal law, including remedies to address discrimination that is prohibited by ORS 659A.030 (including sexual assault) and ORS 659A.082 and 659A.112, all of which have a statute of limitations of five years.
+(f) This rule is designed to provide options to those who are experiencing or observing harassing behavior, discriminatory behavior or other behavior prohibited by subsection (7) of this rule to seek information, report behaviors or file complaints to address and resolve concerns, while also:

-(h) The Legislative Assembly intends the mandatory reporting obligations established under this rule to be a means by which the Legislative Branch will take action to address conduct prohibited by this rule, in the absence of a specific complaint about the conduct.
+(A) Enhancing options available to victims who seek to remain anony-mous; and report behaviors or file complaints to address and resolve concerns, while also enhancing options available to victims who seek to remain anonymous. (h) The Legislative Assembly intends the mandatory reporting obligations established under this rule to be a means by which the Legislative Branch will take action to address conduct prohibited by this rule, in the absence of a specific complaint about the conduct.